StephenEastham/aplikacja-logopeda/assets/images/images-to-improve/candidates-to-improve.md

 -- the following images were generated as custom images on 260811 --

-As far as possible, reuse as much as possible of the existing svg image.
-And always create the custom image in the same style.

 | Word | File to improve | Current problem | Required improvement |
 | --- | --- | --- | --- |
 | bocian | `bo_bocian.svg` | The bird is not recognizably a white stork. | Keep the existing stork shape, but make the bird white. |